Pilates Instructor Training FAQs

 Our Balanced Body program, like those of other leaders in the Pilates industry, offers an assessment-based certification of completion, not a “Pilates Certification”, based on the recommendations of the PMA.
 For more information on what it means to be a trained Pilates instructor versus a PMA certified Pilates instructor please visit the PMA website by clicking here.

 What if I never took anatomy in college?

 You can still become a Pilates instructor!
 At Park Meadows Pilates, we offer an Anatomy module that fufills the Balanced Body requirements for completion of Reformer or Comprehensive Pilates instructor programs.
-Soon, we will also be offering Anatomy in Three Dimensions, a course designed to help you "see" the body more clearly through the use of clay modeling.
-These courses are perfect if you're new to anatomy, and also if you want to brush up on your anatomy knowledge and gain fresh insight into how anatomy relates to movement -- a topic that might not have been emphasized in your original anatomy courses.
+We also offer Anatomy in Three Dimensions, a course designed to help you “see” the body more clearly through the use of clay modeling.
+These courses are perfect if you’re new to anatomy, and also if you want to brush up on your anatomy knowledge and gain fresh insight into how anatomy relates to movement — a topic that might not have been emphasized in your original anatomy courses.

 Do I need insurance as a Pilates teacher?

 Yes.
 Professional Liability Insurance for both Pilates teacher training students and all trained Pilates instructors is available through the PMA and Lockton Affinity.
 Click here for more information.

 What if I did a partial Pilates instructor training program elsewhere, can I finish my training with Balanced Body?

 Yes.
 Balanced Body offers a bridge program option in which instructors from other training programs or who have significant relevant experience to complete the Balanced Body Pilates Comprehensive training program without having to complete all of the Balanced Body course modules.
 While not all who apply will be accepted for the bridge program, it is an option that is certainly worth looking into.
 For more details and information, please visit the Balanced Body website by clicking here.